alealegg/CS4641/index.md

 Our dataset contains 4600 grayscale images of X-ray scans of the human brain.
 The data is labelled, and 55% of the images are classified as having a tumor present and the remaining 45% are classified as healthy with no tumor present.
 We plan to use the techniques of image segmentation algorithms, for example Gray Level Co-occurrence matrix, to group pixels showing abnormalities that could be a tumor as well as soft clustering algorithms, such as Fuzzy C-Means, to assign pixels to groups for a probabilistic model.
 These methods are based on research from our references.

 ### Results
 We hope to develop a model that analyzes images to correctly indicate the presence of tumors.
 Binary classification will indicate whether a tumor is present or not.
-Detailed results can be seen under the Unsupervised Learning and Supervised Learning sections below.
+Current results can be seen under the Unsupervised Learning section below.

 ### Discussion
 If a model could accurately determine the presence of brain tumors, healthcare workflows would experience significant boosts in speed and efficiency.
 With a high volume of scans entering the pipeline every day, radiologists and other medical professionals often find themselves overwhelmed, especially in situations where budget cuts lead to understaffing.
 An AI specializing in brain scans would certainly alleviate bottlenecks that occur in the diagnostic process, primarily through the ability to produce potentially quicker and more accurate diagnoses than a certified doctor could.
-Consequently, this would expand doctors' bandwidth and allow them more time to focus on other tasks, including direct patient care.
+Consequently, this would expand doctors' bandwidth and allow them more time to focus on non-brain scans, knowing that the brain-related scans would be handled by an AI.

 Perhaps most importantly, a successful implementation of such an AI would encourage healthcare experts to explore future applications of machine learning that could improve diagnostic medicine.
 For instance, an upgraded version of this project's AI might identify tumor types and suggest recommended treatment options based on the tumor type.
 To prevent machine learning from completely eliminating current jobs, AIs could simply be designed to analyze doctors' reports and flag any where the diagnosis doesn't match the AI's diagnosis.
 Doing this before delivering results to patients would save time, money, and resources that would otherwise go towards handling false diagnoses.

-For discussion on the results we gathered, see the below sections for Unsupervised and Supervised Learning.

 ### References
 These literary references will help us decide which algorithms and models to use in our project.